DigitalGeographyLab/travel-time-matrix-visualisation-frontend/README.md

 # TTM-frontend
-This is an interactive map UI for displaying the travel time matrix.
+This is an interactive map UI for displaying travel time matrices.

 ## Technology